How it works

 - Comment-to-post ratio anomalies

-- Cross-subreddit posting patterns in short windows
+- Cross-source posting patterns in short windows

 - Time-of-day clustering relative to baseline

-- Karma trajectory versus typical organic curves
+- Poster reputation trajectory versus typical organic curves

 - Linguistic similarity to other recent posts pushing the same tickers